Retirement is a difficult concept for young people to wrap their heads around. It’s hard enough figuring out how to be An Adult, let alone An Old.

 Let’s say you work really hard for many years and accumulate enough wealth to buy a house worth $250,000.
 You own it free and clear, no mortgage.
 Now let’s say you’ve decided you want to retire, but you have little or nothing saved.
 By owning your own home, you’re automatically not stuck starting at zero.
 You can sell or financially leverage your home to open up retirement options.

-Right now, I’m on track to retire at age 40, though all retirement calculators scream that I am actually far behind.
+Right now, I’m on track to retire at age 40.
+That said, all retirement calculators scream that I am actually far behind.
 They can’t account for the fact that I’m on track to own my home soon.
-No mortgage payments and no commuting costs equal a bare minimum of monthly expenses, easily supported by light freelancing, part-time work, and monetized hobbies.
+No mortgage payments and no commuting costs equal a bare minimum of monthly expenses.
+These are easily supported by light freelancing, part-time work, and monetized hobbies.

 Invest in your education

-If a lack of education is holding you back in your career, use that extra money to go out and get the education that you need.
-Start with looking for low-cost professional certification programs, associate degrees, and community college options.
+If a lack of education is holding you back in your career, use that extra money to go out and get the education you need.
+Start with looking for low-cost professional certification programs, associate’s degrees, and community college options.